Meta One: Zuckerberg finally puts a price tag on all that AI spending

 Quick Take

-Meta is introducing paid add-ons for Instagram, Facebook, and WhatsApp globally, while also developing a separate paid AI service.
-This move reflects Zuckerberg's strategy to monetize AI investments amidst increasing operational costs and competition in the tech landscape.
+Meta is introducing paid add-ons for Instagram, Facebook, and WhatsApp globally, while also developing a distinct paid AI service.
+This move reflects Zuckerberg's strategy to monetize AI investments amidst rising operational costs.

 Key Points